 Love and care for the newborn's future

 Sustainability is an aspect that we always consider when creating a new range, always with a focus on using more sustainable materials since the brand started in 2010.
-All fabrics used for Newbie are more sustainable and all the cotton we use is organically grown.
+All cotton used for Newbie is organically grown.

 All cotton we use for Newbie is organically grown and main part is certified according to GOTS standards, all marked on the label with GOTS logo.
 Organic cotton is grown entirely without chemical pesticides, artificial fertilizer or genetically modified seeds, which results in better soil quality, greater biodiversity and balanced ecosystems.
 The organic quality of the cotton is assured by independent inspections according to the Global Organic Textile Standard (GOTS) or Organic Content Standard (OCS).
 Garments that are GOTScertified bear the GOTS symbol on the garment label.

 Sometimes we mix organic cotton with other fibres to create an Organic Cotton Blend.
 The resulting garment is then composed of a combination of organic cotton and other fibres, but never conventionally farmed cotton.